TylerAPfledderer/tylerapfledderer/README.md

 <h1 align="center">Hi 👋, I'm Tyler</h1>
 <h3 align="center">A passionate frontend developer from North Carolina, USA.</h3>
 <p>I am a junior developer that is very curious about UI/UX Design, Typography, Why things break, and why writing HTML for emails is so dang difficult!</p>
 <p>I am a collaborator at <a href="https://github.com/chakra-ui">Chakra UI</a>, an open-source UI Component library for React.
-This means I work with a team of maintainers to support future development of the package, along with my continued contributions to the project in updating the source code.
-My primary focus is the adding, editing, and troubleshooting the documentation website.</p>
+This means I work with a team of maintainers to support future development of the package, along with my continued contributions to the project in updating the source code.</p>
 <p>I am also a power contributor for the <a href="https://github.com/ethereum/ethereum-org-website">Ethereum.org project</a>, helping to maintain the UI with Chakra and further development with their design system.
 I have been awarded an impact gift from one of the core team members as well as a grant from the Ethereum Foundation in recognition of my continuous efforts to the site.</p>

 <p align="center"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=tylerapfledderer&row=1&column=4&title=Joined2020,Commits,PullRequest,Repositories,Issues&theme=alduin&margin-w=15&no-frame=true" alt="tylerapfledderer" /></a> </p>